rhasanbd/Smooth-Taste-of-Keras--Journey-Through-MLPs/README.md

   -- Different ways of evaluating the model

-- Notebook 2: How to perform hyperparameter tuning?
+- Notebook 2: How to perform **hyperparameter tuning**?

-- Notebook 3: How to find optimal learning rate for the Stochastic Gradient Descent (SGD) algorithm used in training the MLP?
+- Notebook 3: How to **find optimal learning rate** for the Stochastic Gradient Descent (SGD) algorithm used in training the MLP?

 - Notebook 4: How to build a simple Multi-output MLP classifier using **Functional API** and **Subclassing API**?